k8gb-io/k8gb/docs/deploy_route53.md

 aws route53 list-resource-record-sets --hosted-zone-id $YOUR_HOSTED_ZONE_ID
 ```

-You should see that `gslb-ns-$geotag` NS and glue A records were created to
+You should see that `gslb-ns-$dnsZone-$geotag` NS and glue A records were created to
 automatically configure DNS zone delegation.

 * Check test application availability.